relevantGRC/grc_portfolio/labs/lab-1-account-governance/validation-checklist.md

 Perform these tests to validate your implementation works as expected:

-- [ ] **Test IAM password policy**
+- [ ] **Test IAM Identity Center login**
-  - Create a test IAM user with a password that doesn't meet requirements
+  - Sign out and sign in through the AWS access portal URL
+  - Use your Identity Center credentials and MFA
-  - Expected result: Creation should fail
+  - Expected result: Successful login and access to assigned AWS account

 - [ ] **Test CloudTrail logging**
   - Make a permissions change (create/delete a test policy)